 "People realize it's time for fundamental and transformative change.
 What has been discussed since the beginning of this recent financial crisis has been marginal, if [discussed] at all.
 The young folks in Liberty Square realize that the old ways just don't work any more, that they're just not effective," said Shein.

 Occupy Wall Street began on Sept.
 17, when a group of citizens, mostly people of college-age, set up an encampment in Zuccotti Park (also known as Liberty Square) in Manhattan's financial district.
-Their presence was meant to protest social inequalities stemming from corporate greed and influence on political campaigns and the
+Their presence was meant to protest social inequalities stemming from corporate greed and influence on political campaigns and the U.S. government.
+Others bring their individual grievances as well.

 Since then, the leaderless resistance movement, blind to demographic labels, has garnered the support of countless people worldwide.
 Not attached to one specific demand, the overarching mission of the movement seems to be to inform citizens, enabling them to demand for more fairness and accountability of financial systems in the United States.